pretent/jvms/README.md

-This project can switch your jdk version on your machine.
+This project can switch your jdk version easily on your machine.